 With essential oils being a buzz-word in the “natural”, “chemical-free” and “healing” movement, it is easy to forget that Plant Medicine is more than essential oils.
-Essential oils are simply a drop, pun intended, in the world and magic or Plant Medicine.
-Here are 5 ways we can begin to get to know plants and their healing magic, for truly, it is an ongoing journey of learning.
+Essential oils are simply a drop, pun intended, in the world and magic of Plant Medicine.
+In this blog, I present 5 ways we can begin to get to know plants and their healing magic, for truly, it is an ongoing journey of learning.

-The Whole Plant Itself – Select a plant or a herb you want to know better.
-Let’s pick lavender for my example here.
-You look at the plant – see how the leaves form, long narrow soft leaves extruding from a main stem.
+First of all, let’s start with the whole plant itself.
+I am using lavender for my example here.
+You look at the plant – see how the leaves form – long narrow soft leaves extruding from a main stem.
 See how the leafy stems grow low towards the ground, and then long thin stems reach out to the sky to form a flower head.
 See how the flower is formed of tiny little buds clustered together, ending in a thin “spear”.
 This particular lavender I am describing, is classic to English lavender, or the Latin botanical name, Lavandula angustifolia or Lavandula officinalis.

 Compare this to another “style” of lavender whose flower heads are shorter and thicker, with 3 petals at the top.
 This is usually a variety of French lavender, with botanical names of L. stoechas, L. dentata, or L. pedunculata (“butterfly” petals), , and comes in colours of purple or pink.